LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/Predefined-dashboards.md

 * [**Performance Dashboard for Messaging**](data-reporting-messaging-messaging-dashboards-performance-dashboard-for-messaging.html) Includes operational and business data about messaging conversations.
 * [**Survey dashboard for Messaging**](data-reporting-messaging-messaging-dashboards-survey-dashboard-for-messaging.html)
 Includes information about responses to surveys
-* [**Business dashboard for Messaging**](data-reporting-messaging-messaging-dashboards-business-dashboard-for-messaging.html) includes information about campaigns and engagements performance.
+* [**Business dashboard for Messaging**](data-reporting-messaging-messaging-dashboards-business-dashboard-for-messaging.html) Includes information about campaigns and engagements performance.
 Business Activity Grids are also available in Excel export formats, in daily and monthly level aggregations.
-* [**Bot performance dashboard for Messaging**](data-reporting-messaging-messaging-dashboards-bot-performance-dashboard-for-messaging.html) provides information about the performance of conversational bots serving as messaging agents.
+* [**Bot performance dashboard for Messaging**](data-reporting-messaging-messaging-dashboards-bot-performance-dashboard-for-messaging.html) Includes information about the performance of conversational bots serving as messaging agents.

 **Chat only dashboards:**